jamesgurung/timetable-calendar-generator/README.md

 #### `--google --remove-secondary`
 Removes all "My timetable" calendars.
 This is useful if you are migrating to `--google --primary`.

-#### `--google --microsoft`
+#### `--microsoft`
 Writes each user's lessons directly to their primary Microsoft 365 calendar.
 The tool does not read or edit any events except for those which it creates itself (these are tagged with the property `timetable-calendar-generator`).

 ### Automation

-This app runs from the command line and fully supports automation.
+This app runs from the command line and supports automation.
 If you are running SIMS, you can set up a PowerShell script to generate `students.csv` using SIMS Command Reporter and then call `makecal` with your chosen parameters.
 This script can be run on a scheduled task; for example, weekly.

 Note that `teachers.csv` cannot be generated by a script, due to its alternative format.
 This type of report is used because it includes meetings and other non-teaching periods, whereas regular SIMS reports do not.
 Teacher timetables do not tend to change very often, and on those occasions the report can be run manually.